-While stocks are recommended for selection based on Numeric's proprietary quantitative models and in accordance with the Man Numeric Global Core strategy, the final decision on whether to buyorsell a stock is made by Numeric's portfolio managers after careful validation of the fundamental financial inputs to the models.
-Numeric's Portfolio Implementation and Research team assists the portfolio managers in validating the financial inputs to the model.
-Numeric's portfolio managers and the models' recommendations in the event of any late-breaking events, news stories, or data quality.
+While stocks are recommended for selection based on Numeric's proprietary quantitative models, the final decision on whether to buy or sell a stock is made by Numeric's portfolio managers after careful validation of the fundamental financial inputs to the models.
+Numeric's portfolio managers may override the models' recommendations in the event of any late-breaking events, news stories or data quality issues.

-The Portfolio promotes environmental or social characteristics within the meaning of Article 8 of SFDR (sometimes referred to as "light green investment") by maintaining a material weighting of no less than 20% to the Investment Manager's ESG alpha model as described below.
+The Portfolio promotes environmental or social characteristics within the meaning of Article 8 of SFDR (sometimes referred to as "light green investment") by maintaining a material weighting of no less than 40% to the Investment Manager's Climate and ESG Alpha Models as described above.
 As the Portfolio does not have sustainable investment as its objective it should not be regarded as falling within Article 9 of SFDR (sometimes referred to as "dark green investment").

-The Investment Manager's investment process for the Portfolio integrates a comprehensive ESG alpha model that analyses company and management impact to shareholders, employees and the broader environment in a peer-relative framework on the basis that good governance practices and responsibly-minded companies create long-term benefits for those parties, and weak environmental, social, and/or governance practices present a sustainability risk for those parties.
+The Investment Manager's investment process for the Portfolio integrates a multi-faceted Climate model that looks to both shield the Portfolio from the adverse effects of climate change on a bottom-up basis and exploit opportunities in stocks that are poised to capitalize on opportunities presented by climate change.
+This is in addition to a broader, more comprehensive ESG model that analyses company and management impact to shareholders, employees and the broader environment in a peer-relative framework on the basis that good governance practices and responsibly-minded companies create longterm benefits for those parties, and weak environmental, social, and/or governance practices present a sustainability risk for those parties.

-The Investment Manager's ESG integration is consistent with its existing investment philosophy: a principles-based approach that focuses on data and academic research rather than datamining factors.
-Using data science techniques, the Investment Manager created a fundamentally-based framework anchored by a number of key pillars representing E, S and G, including, without limitation, Policies, Usage, Reporting, Incidents and Budget representing "E" (Environmental) and Human Capital, Products, Supply Chain, Incidents and Social Consciousness for representing "S" (Social).
+The Investment Manager's Climate and ESG integration is consistent with its existing investment philosophy: a principles-based approach that focuses on data and academic research rather than datamining factors.
+The Climate model seeks to identify both the risks of and opportunities associated with climate change.
+As described above, there are four underlying components that drive the Climate model output: Physical Cost (impact cost on firms from changes in climate that are already underway), Transition Cost (captures the business risk from policy and other actions).
+Stranded Assets Cost (factoring stranded assets into companies' valuations), and Opportunity (identifying companies expected to benefit from addressing climate change through innovative technologies or other means).
+In addition, using data science techniques, the Investment Manager created a fundamentally-based framework for the ESG model anchored by a number of key pillars representing E, S and G, including, without limitation, Policies, Usage, Reporting, Incidents and Budget representing "E" (Environmental) and Human Capital, Products, Supply Chain, Incidents and Social Consciousness for representing "S" (Social).
 Multiple data sources are mapped to the principles-based pillars and the factors used and resulting weights are industry-focused and based on the expertise of the hundreds of analysts from the primary data providers.
 The key pillars are adjusted for country, industry/sector and factor biases.
-The result is an ESG signal that is integrated into the Portfolios's model mix.
-All the stocks in the investment universe of the Portfolio are assigned alpha scores based on the

-ESG alpha model.
-The stocks considered to have weaker ESG practices compared to their peers, and which thus represent some form of sustainability risk, are expected to receive lower scores on the ESG model.
-If a stock scores poorly on the ESG alpha model, there is a higher hurdle that the other alpha models would need to overcome for the stock to be held in the Portfolio.
+The result is an ESG signal that is integrated into the Portfolio's model mix.
+All the stocks in the investment universe of the Portfolio are assigned alpha scores based on each of the Alpha Models.
+The stocks considered to have more exposure to the adverse impacts of climate change and/or weaker ESG practices compared to their peers, and which thus represent some form of sustainability risk, are expected to receive lower scores on the Climate and ESG models.
+If a stock scores poorly on the Climate or ESG alpha models, there is a higher hurdle that the other Alpha Models would need to overcome for the stock to be held in the Portfolio.